brindhaganesan/brindhaganesan/README.md

-Software Engineer pivoted to the world of Data Science and Analytics Reach me @ brindhaganesan25@gmail.com
+Software Engineer pivoted to the world of Data Science and Analytics.
+Reach me @ brindhaganesan25@gmail.com

 <!---